unicornrainbow/activerecord-concernable/README.md

 ## Usage

-The concernable DSL is available from within any object that inherits from ActiveRecord::Base.
+The Concernable DSL is available within any ActiveRecord::Base.
 The DSL consist of a single command `concern`.
-Use this command to define concerns for the object.
-The body of the concern follows the same rules that of ActiveSupport::Concern.
+Use it to define concerns for the object.
+The body of the concern follows the same rules that of [ActiveSupport::Concern][1].

-Defining a concern.
+Defining concerns:

     class Notification < ActiveRecord::Base